anko/partser/readme.markdown

  - [`replace`](#replace), which allows a parser's logic to be changed, and

 Together these can be used to express how to turn text into a data structure.

+When any is called with a string argument (and optionally an offset from which to begin), it will return an object with these fields:

+ - `status`: a Boolean representing whether the parse succeeded (`true`) or failed (`false`).
+ - `value`:
+   - **If successful**, the return value of the parse.
+   - **If failed**, an array of strings representing what input would have been expected at the point in the input that the parse failed.
+ - `index`:
+   - **If successful**, the point in the stream that the parse succeeded at.
+     (Probably only useful for advanced users writing custom parser primitives that maybe called by other parsers.)
+   - **If failed**, the furthest that the parser managed to match before encountering a dead end.

 ### Primitive parsers